Blogs

 Light down arrow.White down arrow.

-The weather's changing, UK summertime has officially ended.
-It’s time for shorter days, darker mornings, and colder weather; autumn is well and truly here, and winter will soon follow.
+The weather's changing, it’s time for shorter days, darker mornings, and colder weather; autumn is well and truly here, and winter will soon follow.
 Therefore, it's time to start thinking differently about the way we dynamically assess our working environment.

 There is no official law on working alone at night.
 However, under the Health and Safety at Work Act 1974 and the Management of Health and Safety at Work Regulations 1999, it is the responsibility of all employers to consider all the risks to your health and safety whilst under their supervision.
 This includes working alone at night and working in cold temperatures.